Legion2/download-release-action/README.md

 # Download GitHub Release GitHub Action
-GitHub Action for downloading GitHub elease archives.
+GitHub Action for downloading GitHub release archives.
 It downloads the zip archive and unzips it into a directory.

 ## Usage
 ```